livepeer/go-ethereum-p2p-test/README.md

 ## Metrics and monitoring

 To look at a list of metrics, use the --metrics flag when starting swarm, and use `geth monitor` to monitor metrics.
 For example:
-`livepeer --bzzaccount $BZZKEY --datadir $DATADIR --ethapi $DATADIR/geth.ipc --verbosity 4 --maxpeers 3 --port 30402 --bzznetworkid 412 --rtmp 1935 --metrics`
+`livepeer --bzzaccount $BZZKEY --datadir $DATADIR --ethapi $DATADIR/geth.ipc --verbosity 4 --maxpeers 3 --port 30402 --lpnetworkid 412 --rtmp 1935 --metrics`

 `geth monitor --attach ipc:/Users/erictang/Sandbox/swarmdata1/bzzd.ipc livepeer/test livepeer/chunks/`